-We should not spend more time than necessary with any activity.
-And it’s a good practice to constantly monitor our progress.
+It’s a good practice to constantly monitor our progress.
 All our goals should be framed with timelines.
 And that’s even more valid in this age we live in, where all is required to be done as fast as lightning.
 But even though the above things are true, they may lead us astray, tempting us to rush over our lessons and expect good results.

 So, returning to our learning language goal, if you are on the right track, you will surely get there.
 But how to know if you are going too fast or too slow?
 You must measure your progress.
 Keep an eye on what you have learned and the time it took you to do so.

 If you are starting to learn Italian, here is a check list of some goals to keep an eye on:

 1.)
-Read and understand stories for children: between 3 and 6 months.
+Read and understand stories for children: between 3 – 6 months.

 2.)
 Listen and understand radio programs for children: between 3 – 6 months.
 Click here to go to some sites were you can listen to radio programs for children.

 3.)
 Listen and understand the news broadcast.
 Between 6 months – 1 year.
 Click here to listen to news broadcast in Italian

 4.)
 Read and understand the newspapers: between 6 months – 1 year.
 Click here to read newspapers in Italian.

 6.)
-Watch and understand a movie without subtitles: between a year and a year and a half.
+Watch and understand a movie without subtitles: between 1 year – 1.5 years.

 7.)
-Find a native Italian and try to hold a 10-minute conversation: between a year and a year and a half.
+Find a native Italian and try to hold a 10-minute conversation: between 1 year – 1.5 years.

 8.)
-Participate in discussions on social media reading and writing in Italian: between a and a half and two years.
+Participate in discussions on social media reading and writing in Italian: between 1.5 years – 2 years.

 9.)
-Find an Italian friend and call and message only in Italian: between a and a half and two years.
+Find an Italian friend and call and message only in Italian: between 1.5 years – 2 years.

 10.)
-Take a trip to Italy and interact with locals only in Italian: between a and a half and two years.
+Take a trip to Italy and interact smoothly with locals only in Italian: between 1.5 years – 2 years.

 It’s always nice to compare your progress with others.
 But it’s also true that each one of us has a different learning pace.
 The time spent to archive these goals is only referential and it depends on an enormous amount of factors.
 By no means this table is set on stone.
 Some of these factors are:

 1.)
 The distance between your first language and Italian.
 If your first language is English, it will be easier for you to learn Italian compared to a person who’s first language is Arabic, for example.
 This list has been built considering English as your first language.

 2.)
-Depending on the type of book, news, movie, or topics you want to discuss, or use to measure your progress.
-The requirements of your language skills will be different.
+The type of book, news, movie, or topics you want to discuss, or use to measure your progress.
+The requirements of your language skills are completely different based on this consideration.

-You can keep record of the approximate date you archived these goals.
-It will serve as an incentive and it will certainly track your progress.
 If you have already accomplished some of these, we would like yo hear about your experience.
-Feel free to leave a comment below.
+Feel free to share your thoughts in the comments below.